-The MP8736 is a fully integrated high frequency synchronous rectified step-down switch mode converter.
-This device integrates a $12m\Omega$ low-side FET and a $30m\Omega$ high-side FET in a monolithic die.
-The MP8736 operates with high efficiency over a wide output current load range.
+The NB638 is a fully integrated, high frequency synchronous rectified step-down switch mode converter.
+It offers a very compact solution to achieve 7A continuous output current over a wide input supply range with excellent load and line regulation.
+The NB638 operates at high efficiency over a wide output current load range.

 Constant-On-Time (COT) control mode provides fast transient response and eases loop stabilization.
-The MP8736 has a programmable frequency pin to optimize system performance.

-Full protection features include SCP, OCP, OVP, UVP and thermal shut down.
+Full protection features include SCP, OCP, OVP, UVP and thermal shutdown.

-The MP8736 requires a minimum number of readily available standard external components and is available in a space saving QFN20 (3x4mm) package.
+The NB638 requires a minimum number of readily available standard external components and is available in a space-saving QFN20 (3x4mm) package.